Family seeking justice more than a year after daughter’s death

 - Trending: Recreational cannabis industry may be off to bumpy start

 Now, after nearly two years of waiting, the suspects still haven’t been tried.
 Barela has an extensive criminal record going all the way to 2008.
 He served four years in prison for driving recklessly and killing a person in 2008.
-Tait-Gomez has had two more charges since his murder arrest.
-They include trying to smuggle drugs into the jail.
+Tait-Gomez has had two more charges since his murder arrest including trying to smuggle drugs into the jail.
 Saiz says she will never stop fighting for her sister.